Shreyas95Katti/SHASHWATH---Career-Guidance-for-Ex-Agniveers/README.md

-# SHASHWATH---Career-Guidance-for-Ex-Agniveers
-A collaborative project produced during a 24-hour hackathon that focuses on the new Indian defense scheme.
+# Created for the LOC hackathon organised by PES University on 5/11/22